Join us in unlocking the treasures kept in archives across Europe.

 The challenges of the digital age are moving memory institutions into new business models, and developing institutional enterprises around digitization.
 The rapidly changing technology is facilitating a period of experimentation and evaluation of new models.
 Digital collections have enormous potential for changing the way that information is used, and for developing new ways of preserving, collecting, organizing, propagating and accessing knowledge.

-Against this brackground, this project “European Digital Treasures: Management of centennial archives in the 21st century” (short: European Digital Treasures) aims at bringing joint European heritage, and especially its digital versions, major visibility, outreach and use.
+Therefore, the project “European Digital Treasures: Management of centennial archives in the 21st century” (short: European Digital Treasures) aims at bringing joint European heritage, especially its digital versions, major visibility, outreach and use.

 Our project at a glance: